WHO WE ARE

 While we need food, water, security and shelter, we also need to feel that we are a living part of the world we inhabit.

-We have provided education services in Northern France since 2015 and have programmes in the UK and in Greece
+We have supported education activity in Northern France since 2015 and programmes in the UK and in Greece since 2019

 Going forward, we are developing new working partnerships,